MeBoussaid/dior-secret-collection/README.md

 <!--👉  Possible improvements  -->

-I gave this test some parts of the weekend, can't give more in the week I am still in a current mission.

-- unit tests ?
 - make the carousel in a way to accept any number of articles, now I made a sort of POC that accepts only 3 articles due to lack of time, but the solution can be generalized

 <!-- -------------------------- -->